 - John Holland, John Carmody and David and Rudolph Krakour who cut the Holland Track to the “Old Camp” in 1893

-- The 75th Anniversary of the Eastern Goldfields Historical Society and
+- The Royal Western Australian Historical Society’s 2021 State Conference along with the 75th Anniversary of the Eastern Goldfields Historical Society and

 - Support National Parks for the Wheatbelt and Great Western Woodlands.

 Community campouts will be promoted at Broomehill (night before departure), Holland Tank Rock (between Pingrup and Newdegate) and bush locations near Norseman so encouraging local residents to join us with the commemorations.
 Note the tour will include many of the features of my eco-tour www.greatsouthernoutback.com.au/holland-track-wilderness-tours, however, this special tour will also include: attending the Newdegate Field Day, socialising and dinner with members of the Historical Societies in Kalgoorlie, an opportunity to attend the Coolgardie Cup and then returning via Burra Rock and Caves Hill to Norseman and back by the Granite & Woodlands Discovery Trail to Hyden and Katanning.